Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Introduction

 \section{Introduction}

 Data-driven methods are increasingly used for modeling technical systems due to their high performance.
 However, in the field of control engineering, the established design methods usually require analytical physics-derived models, so it is essential to merge these two areas.
 Challenging for mechatronic systems is that unpredictable changes can occur over the product life cycle, e.g., the installation of a new component, wear or temperature fluctuations during operation.
-This requires that the information processing system measures these changes and constantly updates the internal model used for the controller and observer.
+This requires the information processing system to measure these changes and constantly update the internal model used for the controller and observer.

 Research in the field of the Koopman operator provides promising strategies for model building that is appropriate from a control engineering point of view, see \cite{JTT22}, while at the same time utilizing the strengths of data-driven approaches.
-The underlying idea is that nonlinear dynamics is approximated by a linear operator in finite dimensions (\cite{WKR15}), enabling the control design for a nonlinear system using linear design strategies, e.g., model predictive control (MPC) and linear-quadratic regulator (LQR) design, see \cite{KM18b,MCTM19}.
+The underlying idea is that nonlinear dynamics is approximated by a linear but higher-dimensional operator (\cite{WKR15}), enabling the control design for a nonlinear system using linear design strategies, e.g., model predictive control (MPC) and linear-quadratic regulator (LQR) design, see \cite{KM18} and \cite{MCTM19}, respectively.
 The associated method is called Extended Dynamic Mode Decomposition (EDMD).